 There was a time when military haircuts were considered to be reserved for military personnel.
-But from a couple of years, these military haircuts or war-themed haircuts have become trendiest as they are used to shape signature style and make the wearer’s look even and appealing.
+But from a couple of years, these military haircuts or war-themed haircuts have become trendiest as they are used to shape signature style and make the wearer look even and appealing.

 Different Military Haircut Types

 Here is a list of the different types of military haircuts one can sport.
-While most these haircuts revolve around the same few concepts of short hair, fades and shaved sides, the main difference lies in the minor changes of hair length and how they are mixed and matched with shaved sides or fades.
+While most of these haircuts revolve around the same few concepts of short hair, fades and shaved sides, the main difference lies in the minor changes of hair length and how they are mixed and matched with shaved sides or fades.

 How To Give A Military Haircut

-Beginning the 20th century, there were a few predominant military cuts really stole the show.
+In the 20th century, there were a few predominant military cuts really stole the show.
 Moreover, they all shared the same set of features – they were low maintenance hairstyles.
 Also, they looked quite dashing too.
 Now, the key to getting a military haircut is ensuring that your hair grows nothing beyond 2 inches.
 Ideally, to get a sleek, neat military cut, the hair should be just about an inch long.

 The induction cut, like the name, suggests originated from the haircut soldiers and other military officials where they are inducted into the boot camp.
 This haircut is a clipped haircut where no guard to the hair clipper.
 The haircut almost looks like it has been shaved and more like a stubble.